-In a newspaper report of 1872. a 'hospital' at Gornal Wood treated Small Pox patients, and reported inmates 'escaping' into the community.
+A newspaper of 1872 reported that a 'hospital' at Gornal Wood treated Small Pox patients, and reported inmates 'escaping' into the community!

 It is not known if the above reports refer to the Hospital near Conquerer's farm but it seems likely that it was located elsewhere at that time.

 Small Pox, Typhoid and other diseases were rife in the district in the 1870s causing many deaths espcially in infants due to poor sanitation.

 The British Legion Social Club in 2019

 Ruiton Street, Lower Gornal